denguir/binance-simulator/README.md

 One cannot choose the price, only the time: the simulator will choose the close price of last tick but other options might be available later

+## TODO

+- Add layer of Control before passing order
+- Buy at close maybe not suited (check next tick)
+- Render trades in coin evolution
+- Do a mapping step -> datetime for rendering
+- run accept an date_until arg (datetime)